phetsims/graphing-quadratics/doc/implementation-notes.md

 `Quadratic.QuadraticIO` is a custom `IOType` that implements data-type serialization for quadratic equations.
 It is used as the `phetioValueType` for various Properties whose value is of type `Quadratic`.

-There are no dynamic elements in this sim, and therefore no uses of `PhetioGroup` or `PhetioCapsule`.
+There are no dynamic PhET-iO elements in this sim, and therefore no uses of `PhetioGroup` or `PhetioCapsule`.